-That challenging data environment presented roadblocks to achieving the bank’s vision, since the data needed to be recategorised while business processes, resource management and data governance policies had to be adapted to support the desired capabilities.
+That challenging data environment presented roadblocks to achieving the bank’s vision, since the data needed to be recategorized while business processes, resource management and data governance policies had to be adapted to support the desired capabilities.
 The bank’s leadership team was also laser focused on maintaining compliance and meeting regulatory needs and worked with Protiviti to ensure that compliance and other banking regulations were fully met.

-The team recognised that change management, resource management and operations were foundational to drive the project forward.
-They also needed to conceptualise how each group of relationships would be assigned to RMs and whether clients would have multiple RMs or other resources interacting with them.
+The team recognized that change management, resource management and operations were foundational to drive the project forward.
+They also needed to conceptualize how each group of relationships would be assigned to RMs and whether clients would have multiple RMs or other resources interacting with them.
 The goal of implementing a data driven solution involved using existing technology in a new way and using recent technologies as needed.

 The solution framework identified optimal resource assignments, which drove the need for change management to support adoption of new business processes while maintaining outstanding relationships between RMs and clients.

 To ensure both consensus and integrity of group relationships, the team:

 - Established consistent logic rules for account linkages